ETIS Instructor Resources¶

 Core capabilities include:

-- classroom facilitation
+- classroom and discussion facilitation;

-- team facilitation
+- team facilitation;

-- AI facilitation
+- AI facilitation;

-- session assembly
+- session assembly;

-- classroom energy management
+- classroom energy management;

 The classroom becomes an engineering laboratory.